Skip to main content

 • optimization

-The game has received criticism for poor optimization, particularly affecting players with older computers, leading some to seek refunds despite acknowledging its overall quality.
+The game has received criticism for its poor optimization, particularly affecting players with older computers, leading some users to seek refunds despite finding the game itself fairly enjoyable.

 • “Verdict: fairly good game, but not optimized well enough for people with older computers to play it.”